Summary of broadband development in Portugal

 ANACOM works to create conditions for a consistent and competitive development of 5G.The 5G Portal provides information to the public.

-Portugal’s roadmap to implement the Connectivity Toolbox foresees revising the legislation to provide model regulations on electronic communications network deployment, launching a digital guide (2021/2022), and new cooperation between the government, the ANACOM and the municipalities to harmonise permit-granting procedures.
+Portugal’s roadmap to implement the Connectivity Toolbox foresees revising the legislation to provide model regulations on electronic communications network deployment, launching a digital guide, and cooperation between the government, the ANACOM and the municipalities to harmonise permit-granting procedures.
 Portugal also plans to set up a permanent group for improving transparency through the single information point and the right of access to existing physical infrastructures.

 English